codytaylorz/mta-subway-arrivals-gtfs-parser/README.md

   - Canarsie: L
   - Shuttles: GS (Grand Central Shuttle), H (Rockaway Park Shuttle), FS (Franklin Avenue Shuttle)
   - Staten Island Railway (SIR): SI

+## Getting an API Key

+Go to the MTA BusTime Developer Site (https://bustime.mta.info/wiki/Developers/Index) and click on the link to request an API key (https://register.developer.obanyc.com).
+The key should arrive in your email in about 30 minutes, and should be a combination of letters and numbers seperated by hyphens (dashes).
+You can use this key for all MTA BusTime and GTFS-RT feeds.

 ## Finding Stop IDs